Best Engineering Universities in Germany

 Do German universities require entrance exams?

-Most public universities in Germany don’t ask for entrance exams.
+Most public universities in Germany don’t require entrance exams.
 You just need strong grades in school or college.
 However, some bachelor’s programs may require students to take math or science tests.
 These are rare and vary by university.
 Most students apply with their school marks, language test results, and other supporting documents.
 So, entrance exams are not common at all.

 What is the average engineering salary in Germany?

 Engineering jobs in Germany pay well.
 The average annual salary is approximately €70,000.
-Software engineers make about €45,000–€70,000.
+Software engineers typically earn between €45,000 and €70,000.
 Mechanical and civil engineers earn between €50,000 and €80,000.
 Some job fields, like automotive, pay even more.

 Conclusion